BendDAO/bend-gitbook-portal/README.md

 #### Same airdrop right for borrowers

 Borrowers will be eligible for all related NFT holder airdrops.
-Bend will collect and distribute the airdrops to boundNFT holders when their NFTs are in the collateral pool.&#x20;
+BendDAO will collect and distribute the airdrops to boundNFT holders when their NFTs are in the collateral pool.&#x20;

 Furthermore, borrowers can claim NFT rewards on other protocols while having NFTs still in a collateral pool with the Flashloan feature.